-Just 11 percent of adults, five percent of children participate in medical researchJanuary 31st, 2013 in Medical research /
+Just 11 percent of adults, five percent of children participate in medical researchJanuary 31, 2013 in Medicine & Health / Medical research

 Medical research is vital to the advancement of health care, but many medical research studies have too few people who participate.
 A new study from the University of Michigan takes an in-depth look at public participation in medical research across the United States.